alchemyplatform/modular-account/README.md

 # Alchemy Modular Smart Contract Account (MSCA)

-Contracts for an upgradeable modular smart contract account that is compatible with ERC-4337 and ERC-6900, along with a set of plugins.
+Contracts for an upgradeable modular smart contract account that is compatible with ERC-4337, along with a set of plugins.

 ## Development